ChaseLee21/Read-Me-File-Generator/README.md

   ## Usage
   To use this project you have to have Node.js installed on your machine.
 Download the source code and create a new folder in the root of the source code called 'export'.
 This export folder is where the newly generated readme.md file will be created.
 After that in a terminal run the command npm install to download the dependencies for the project.
 Once installed run the command "node index.js" in the terminal to start the app.
   ## Contribution
   For this project I worked with two classmates Will Schickler and Shelby Hutchinson.
+The exact files that we worked on together are the index.js and utils/generateMarkdown.js.
+The code in these files are not the exact same    but just similar as we worked together via voice chat.
   ## License
   https://opensource.org/licenses/MIT
   Copyright <YEAR> <COPYRIGHT HOLDER>